AmariahAK/wisdom-drop/README.md

 # Wisdom / Philosophy Wisdom of the day (September 17 2025)
 > “Knowing yourself is the beginning of all wisdom.”
 > — Aristotle

+# Wisdom / Patience Wisdom of the day (September 18 2025)
+> “The man who moves a mountain begins by carrying away small stones.”
+> --Confucius